About Protesters Falls

 However, we didn’t spot any during our hike.

-Protestors Falls resides in the Nitcap National Park.
+Protestors Falls resides in the Nightcap National Park near Byron Bay in New South Wales.
 It is administered by the NSW National Parks and Wildlife Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 Since we based ourselves in Byron Bay, we’ll describe the directions from there in what we think would be the most straightforward route.

 So from Byron Bay, go south on Bangalow Road, when then veers west.